DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 ### 3. Find out about fees and financial support

-Fees vary between training providers, but range from about £12,000 to about £22,000 in total.
+Fees vary between training providers, but range from about £12,000 to £22,000 in total.
 You’ll also have to pay your living costs.

-Alternatively, you can apply for a salaried teacher training course, and earn money while you train in a school.
+Alternatively, you can apply for a salaried teacher training course and earn money while you train in a school.
 However, these courses are limited in number and very competitive.
 You will usually need to have achieved highly in your bachelor’s degree and have at least 3 years’ relevant work experience.

-#### Financial support

-Unless you're planning to teach languages or physics, any financial support is dependent on your immigration status.
+Financial support is usually dependent on your immigration status (unless you're planning to teach physics or languages).
 Most non-UK candidates will not be eligible for financial support.

+#### If you train to teach physics or languages

 If you apply to train to teach physics or languages in the academic year 2023/24, you may be eligible for a bursary or scholarship from the UK government – even if you are not eligible for other types of financial support due to your immigration status.

+Bursaries and scholarships are cash sums from the UK government that you do not have to pay back.
 You will not be awarded both a bursary and a scholarship.

-#### Bursaries if you train to teach physics or languages
+#### Bursaries for physics and languages

-A bursary is a cash sum from the UK government to help with your living expenses while you train to teach.
-You will not have to pay this money back.
 You do not need to apply for a bursary –  it will automatically be awarded to you through your training provider if you are eligible.

-Physics bursary: £27,000

-Languages bursary: £25,000
+You may be eligible for a:

+* physics bursary of £27,000
+* languages bursary of £25,000

-To be eligible, you’ll need a place on a course with an accredited teacher training provider training to teach languages or physics.
+To be eligible, you’ll need a place on a course training to teach languages or physics with an accredited teacher training provider.

 You'll also need at least one of the following: